chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ## Actions on Later Resources

-Since unified mode executes your resource as it is compiled, the behavior of immediate notifications to resources declared later is different.
+Since unified mode executes your resource as it is compiled, `:immediate` notifications that execute later resources are handled differently than in the past.

 ### `:immediate` Notifications to Later Resources